Trauner Consulting Services, Inc.

 Under the functional concurrency theory, the alleged delays must only delay the project’s critical path within the same analysis time period, which is typically between consecutive schedule updates, and are not required to have actually occurred on the same days.

-As such, the first piece to the puzzle of identifying concurrent delays is related to how the “critical path” or “criticality” is defined.
+As such, the first piece to the puzzle in identifying concurrent delays is related to how the “critical path” or “criticality” is defined.
 It is generally uncommon for construction contracts to define the term “critical path,” and this lack of a contractual definition means that we’re left to industry standard definitions to fill the void.
 Arguably, there are two industry standard definitions of the critical path: (1) the longest path, and (2) all activities with total float values of zero or less.
-However, there’s a clear trend that the longest path definition is the more readily accepted definition of the critical path, as the total float value-based definition can sometimes produce unreliable results.
+However, there’s a clear trend that the longest path definition is the more readily accepted definition of the critical path, as the total float value-based definition can sometimes produce unreliable results due to the use of multiple work calendars that show or limit when particular work can occur during the year.
+Because work calendars identify the available working

 These days, a well-written construction contract provides clear and complete definition of the critical path.
 However, even in this day and age, too many construction contracts do not define the critical path.
 One of the many negative consequences of failing to define that term is that it may enable the parties to make questionable concurrent delay arguments.
 In essence, it may allow a party to make an argument that a delay that was not critical is